ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 ---

-To figure out the right amount to crop from each side for this desktop layout, run some tests using **magick convert** on the full screen *input* image and specify the **show:** parameter to immediately view the results of the each command without specifying an output file.
+To figure out the right amount to crop from each side for this desktop layout, run some tests using `magick convert` on the full screen *input* image and specify the `show:` parameter to immediately view the results of each command in the ImageMagick viewer.

-To remove the *left* side of the image, set the reference origin to the *upper-left* corner using **-gravity northwest** and then specify **-chop 4%x0%** to remove **4%** from the left and **0%** from the top.
+To remove the *left* side of the image, set the reference origin to the *upper-left* corner using `-gravity northwest` and then specify `-chop 4%x0%` to remove *4%* from the left and *0%* from the top.
 Experiment with the chop percentages to find the right amount for the desktop layout.

 {{< highlight txt >}}
 C:\Users\ccammack\Desktop